 Maternal Health Equity

-U.S. maternal mortality rates are among the highest of developed countries, and they are especially high among Black moms, who die from pregnancy-related complications at two to three times the rate of white, Hispanic, Asian American, and Pacific Islander women—regardless of their income or education levels.
-Pampers believes every parent is entitled to experience the full joy of pregnancy and parenthood, which is why we’re committed to helping healthcare professionals change the systemic issues that prevent moms from receiving equitable care.
-See how we can work together to raise the quality of care, so we can deliver more joy.
+U.S. maternal mortality rates are among the highest of developed countries, and they are especially high among Black moms, who die from pregnancy-related complications at more than three times the rate of other ethnic groups — regardless of their income or education levels.
+Pampers believes every parent should experience the full joy of pregnancy and beyond.
+We have been committed to supporting positive maternal health outcomes through resources and partnerships that help to deliver more compassionate care.

 Learn About Her Experience